minimkrr/Portfilio_Software_Engineering/Week8.md

 This all works well currently just using a hard coded list.

+Using the label and filtering by the type of media I am able to display only these options.
+I chose to make my radio buttons in C# rather than XAML this time just due to wanting to do something different however doing it in XAML does make the C# page look at little neater.

 Here is a part of my code for filtering the options

 ```